distribits/distribits-2024-website/content/about.md

 ### Conference

-We are planning the conference as a single-track event.
+The conference will be a single-track event.
-Participation will be free of charge for attendees, but requires registration.
+Participation is free of charge for attendees, but requires registration.
-Space is limited, so attendees will be selected and confirmed based on the information they provide in their registration.
+Space is limited, so attendees are be selected and confirmed based on the information they provide in their registration.
-People who are actively contributing to the program will have priority.
+People who are actively contributing to the program have priority.

 For this first meeting the format of contributions is pretty flexible.
-We envision, but are not limited to:

-1. **Talks:** presentations (ca. 20-30 minutes, final duration will be communicated to speakers) on research, case studies, practical applications or theoretical developments.
+1. **Talks:** presentations (ca. 20 minutes) on research, case studies, practical applications or theoretical developments.
-2. **Lightning Talks:** quick five-minute presentations that introduce new ideas, projects, demo software, or share tips and tricks about workflows and tools.
+2. **Lightning Talks:** brief presentations that introduce new ideas, projects, demo software, or share tips and tricks about workflows and tools.
 3. **Discussions:** moderated conversations with a panel about particular topics or issues.
-Proposals should include a list of panelists and a moderator.

 ### Hackathon

-The conference will be followed by a hackathon day providing opportunities for attendees to further connect and collaborate in a more hands-on fashion.
+The conference is followed by a hackathon day providing opportunities for attendees to further connect and collaborate in a more hands-on fashion.
 The capacity for this event is smaller.
 We thus ask everyone interested to indicate during the registration if they want to attend the hackathon, too.
 As we may receive more hackathon registrations than we can accommodate, attendees will be confirmed **separately** for the hackathon.
 A project proposal for this day or strong indication of interest during the registration can help us in the selection process.
 We plan to prioritize efforts that promote interoperability of tools and workflows with free and open solutions.